Chicago Air & Water Show: History

 The show was first held in 1959 as the Lakeshore Park Air & Water Show, on a budget of $88.
 It featured a Coast Guard Air Sea Rescue demonstration, water skiers, a water ballet, games and a diving competition.
 The following year, the U.S. Air Force Thunderbirds and Golden Knights Parachute Team were added.

-Since 1989, the introduction of corporate sponsorship by Mickey Markoff has underwritten the show's production costs.
+Since 1989, the introduction of corporate sponsorships created by Mickey Markoff's marketing efforts has underwritten the show's production costs.
 It has been managed by the Mayor's Office of Special Events since 1994.
+Primarily, for most of the event's life the Chicago Air & Water show has been organized by Mr. Rudy Malnati.

 In 2020 the show was canceled due to the COVID-19 pandemic.

 In 2008, the 50th show was extended from two to three days.
 On Friday, typically an unofficial preview and rehearsal day, became a part of the scheduled performances.
 Actress Florence Henderson opened the airshow by singing the American national anthem.
 The show featured Chicago theater alumnus Bill Murray, who parachuted into the event with the Golden Knights to promote the United Service Organization; and Gary Sinise performed a live concert with his Lt.
 Dan Band.
 The concert concluded with a B-1 bomber fly-by and fireworks.
 Several freestyle jet skiers also competed.
 LXF Pro Tour champion Gary Burtka lead Team Twangled teammates Greg Brock, Mike Hoffman and Michael Niksic.
 The Mayor's Office of Special Events estimated that the show drew a record crowd of about 3.1 million.